 Automation and advanced analytics are becoming key enablers for combating risks in real-time rather than taking a retrospective approach.
 As 81% of CEOs predict a recession in the coming years, companies can protect their core by predicting transition risks, closing supply and demand gaps, and optimizing resources – based on artificial intelligence strategy.

-Top 10 AI case studies in 2022: from analytics to pose tracking
+Top 10 AI case studies: from analytics to pose tracking

 Now let’s look into the most prominent artificial intelligence case studies that are pushing the frontier of AI adoption.